Key Link: Chase Sapphire Preferred

 - Additional points for your online shopping through access to the Chase Ultimate Rewards mall, a mileage-earning shopping portal that often has the most lucrative opportunities to earn extra points for the online purchases you’d make anyway.
 I love the 2 extra points per dollar on Travelocity purchases, extra point per dollar at Expedia, and I love it when Drugstore.com gets up to 10 points per dollar spent.

 The Chase Sapphire Preferred card is part of my one-two punch for most spending with the Starwood American Express card.
-And now the requirements for the bonus are even lower than before.
 If you use my link for the card, which offers the best bonus out there, then I will receive credit for the referral which I very much appreciate as well.